KazanExpress/vue-simple-suggest/README.md

 ## Async example

-Here's how one would use the component when dealing with async data from server (example using https://swapi.co/):
+If you're dealing with async data from server (example using https://swapi.co/):

 ```html
 <!-- Some component.vue -->